 Healthcare in Puerto Rico

-The island is home to more than 90 hospitals, not to mention clinics and pharmacies.
-There are also several hospitals and other healthcare facilities in San Juan that have medical staff on site around the clock.
+The island is home to dozens of hospitals, not to mention clinics and pharmacies.
+There are also several hospitals and other healthcare facilities in San Juan that have medical staff on-site around the clock.

 Public healthcare in Puerto Rico

-The Puerto Rico Health Reform — known locally referred to simply as La Reforma — is a government-run programme which provides medical and healthcare services by means of contracting private health insurance companies, as opposed to the traditional system of government-owned hospitals and emergency centres.
+Public healthcare in Puerto Rico is managed under a government-run programme.
+This programme provides medical and healthcare services by means of contracting private health insurance companies.

 Private healthcare in Puerto Rico

-Insurance companies are generally good in Puerto Rico.
-They are affordable, especially if an expat has their insurance through their employer.
-Also, they are more open to covering things that previously weren't covered in an expat's home country, like pre-existing conditions.
+Expats can expect private healthcare in Puerto Rico to be of a high standard with shorter waiting times.
+Insurance is recommended.
+Medical insurance is affordable, especially if an expat has their insurance through their employer.
+Also, insurers in Puerto Rico are generally more open to covering things that may not have been covered in an expat's home country, like pre-existing conditions.

 Health hazards in Puerto Rico